gchq/stroom-docs/content/en/docs/install-guide/upgrades/v6-to-v7.md

 * v6 used upper case and heavily abbreviated names for its tables.
   In v7 clearer and lower case table names are used.
   As a result ALL v6 tables get renamed with the prefix `OLD_`, the new tables created and any content copied over.
-  As the database will be holding two copies of most data you need to ensure you have space to accomodate it.
+  As the database will be holding two copies of most data you need to ensure you have space to accommodate it.

 ## Pre-Upgrade tasks